vineet-cyberkan/ngApp6/README.md

 run 'npm install <libraryname>' e.g.  "npm install bootstrap" it will install the package into node_modules directory

-## To genrate component we have a shorthand method
+## To genrate component we have a shorthand method / Alias

-run 'npm g c  <componentName>' e.g. "ng g c posts"
+run 'ng g c  <componentName>' e.g. "ng g c posts"

 ## Routing flag

 <router-outlet></router-outlet> is added by cli when we are writing a Router flag

+## app-routing.module.ts

+import component in "app-routing.module.ts" to rout the components use of 'app-routing.module.ts' you can define url/path of page, which should be displayed in browser when you call a component on anchor click

+## To Genrate new service

+run 'ng generate service <name>' generates a service or 'ng g s <serviceName>'